acini/autowikibot-py/README.md

 Features
 ========

+* Responds to comments like "wikibot, what is dancing?", "wikibot, define acculturation", "wikibot, tell me about enigma machine", "wikibot, summarize geisha culture"
 * Commenting on comments having single wikipedia link
 * Deletion on request by parent commenter
 * Deletion on comment score below threshold